zeppelinos/zos-cli/README.md

 ```
 This command creates a file `package.zos.<network>.json` that, apart from the included contracts, has the address of the `Package` representing the distribution.
 This completes the deployment of the new stdlib release to the chosen network.

+Send your zOS Kernel standard library release address to other developers to get them to use it.
+If they think it's worth vouching tokens for, send them the guide below and start earning ZEP tokens!

 ## <a name="vouching"></a> Use `zos` to fund development and auditing of zOS Kernel releases with your ZEP tokens